justinwm/LambdaMisuse/README.md

+# Why Do Developers Remove Lambda Expressions in Java?

 This repository contains all the data and empirical results of our Submission: Why Do Developers Remove Lambda Expressions in Java?

 We open sourced our data here, including: